dabrahams/swift/docs/StringManifesto.md

 `MutableStringProtocol`?
 This hinges on whether there are important models of `StringProtocol` for which it would be costly to support mutation.
 For example, it might be hard to build a super-efficient model that could refer to string constants in the data segment, if it also needed to support mutation.
+I currently believe the answer here is **yes, we do need both** mutable and immutable string protocols.

 ---------------